alinesousasantana/alinesousasantana/README.md

-## Hey, tudo bem?!
+## Hey, what's up?!

-Me chamo Aline, sou do Brasil e atualmente faço ADS (Análise e Desenvolvimento de Sistemas) pela FAMETRO.
+I'm from Brazil and currently I do ADS (analysis and systems development) at the university "FAMETRO"

-📊 Passionate about Technology !
+<p>📱 Passionate about Technology and Android Development!</p>

 Reach me out:
 * LinkedIn: [Aline Santana](https://www.linkedin.com/in/aline-sousa-santana-131535256/)